Russell-Shean/Taiwan_COVID-19/README.md

 # Maps, GIFS and Shinies

-- Cleaning script
+Cleaning script
- -- Includes the latest version of my script for cleaning Covid and population data
+ - Includes the latest version of my script for cleaning Covid and population data
- - automatically imports covid data from Taiwan CDC JSON
+ - Automatically imports covid data from Taiwan CDC JSON
- - calculates daily incidence stratified by various combinations of age,sex,and district
-  - (Someone could probably make this into daily cumulative prevalence fairly easily)
+ - calculates daily incidence stratified by various combinations of age,sex,and district -- (Someone could probably make this into daily cumulative prevalence fairly easily)

 - Maps and gifs script
  - Makes animated maps of daily incidence by district